FrontRunner: Salt Lake County

+TRAX connectionsFrontrunner has three intermodal connections to TRAX, the local light rail train network.
+TRAX serves Salt Lake County and has three lines: the Blue Line from Salt Lake Central to Draper, the Green Line from West Valley Central to Salt Lake International Airport, and the Red Line from University Medical Center to Daybreak Parkway.
+Frontrunner fare transfers to TRAX, but TRAX fare does not transfer to Frontrunner.
+Riders can, however, purchase Frontrunner fare at TRAX stations or online, and then use that to cover both portions of an intermodal trip.

 Murray Central

-Just northeast of the 5400 South crossing is the next station, Murray Central.
-This station is a transfer station to the TRAX Blue and Red Lines and the first of three transfer stations between FrontRunner and TRAX.
+Just northeast of the 5400 South crossing is the next station, Murray Central station.
+This station is a transfer station to the TRAX Blue and Red lines and the first of three transfer stations between FrontRunner and TRAX.
 This station is located at 140 West Vine Street (5100 South).
-The TRAX platform is directly east of the FrontRunner platform.
+The Murray Central station is located east of the Murray station.

 After this station, FrontRunner continues north, leaving Murray and entering the city of South Salt Lake.
 Continuing north, the route passes through South Salt Lake and enters Salt Lake City.

 Salt Lake Central

-Continuing north, FrontRunner passes through Salt Lake City and then curves slightly to the west, reaching Salt Lake Central (Salt Lake Intermodal Hub).
-This station is the second transfer station to the TRAX Blue Line, after Murray Central, and the second of three transfer stations between FrontRunner and TRAX.
+Continuing north, FrontRunner passes through Salt Lake City and then curves slightly to the west, reaching Salt Lake Central (Salt Lake City Intermodal Hub).
+This station is the second transfer station to the TRAX Blue Line, after Murray Central station, and the second of three transfer stations between FrontRunner and TRAX.
 The FrontRunner part of this station is located at 250 South 600 West and the TRAX part at 325 South 600 West.
 The TRAX platform is directly east of the FrontRunner platform.
 (Salt Lake Central is the northern terminus for the TRAX Blue line, which runs south to Draper.)

-Salt Lake Central is also an Amtrak Station and the fourth and final stop on Amtrak's California Zephyr in Utah.
+Salt Lake Central is also one of four stops on Amtrak's California Zephyr in Utah.

-North Temple Bridge/Guadelupe
+North Temple

 From Salt Lake Central, FrontRunner continues north while passing on the west side of Salt Lake City.
-Immediately after crossing under the North Temple Street Viaduct, it reaches the next station, North Temple Bridge/Guadalupe.
-This station is a transfer station to the TRAX Green Line, with the TRAX platform is located on top of the North Temple Street Viaduct.
+Immediately after crossing under the North Temple Viaduct (and the North Temple Bridge/Guadalupe station), it reaches the next station, North Temple.
+This station is a transfer station to the TRAX Green Line at the North Temple Bridge/Guadalupe TRAX station, which is located on top of the North Temple Street Viaduct.
 (The TRAX Green Line runs west to the Salt Lake City International Airport and southwest to West Valley City via Downtown Salt Lake City.)